Example Project risks – good and bad practice:

 Actual Poor Examples: (all taken from page 1 of Google in Dec 2015)

-The following are typical examples taken from publications on the internet (and are also typical of what we see in real risk registers):
+The following are examples taken from publications on the internet (and are also typical of what we see in real risk registers):

 - “Project estimates are very optimistic ”.
 Once again, this is a statement.
 Assuming it is true, it is an issue, not a risk.

-Good examples of project risks:
+Good examples of real project risks:

 Genuine projects always carry risk – i.e. uncertainty.
 Probably the biggest indicator of the likelihood of risk is whenever you hear the word “new”, i.e. new supplier, new process, (especially) new technology etc. Those definitely indicate the likely presence of risk.
 Quite possibly very grave risk in a project environment.
 The other most common source of risk is dependencies.
-These are both great sources for potential risk.
+These are both great sources of potential risk.

 Here are some clear examples that could be very specific and very real project risks: